carlescn/rclone-jobman/README.md

 It will print a menu
 listing all the available jobs and options and wait for user input.
-Here you can run a sync job
+You can choose to run a job,
-or create/edit/remove one.
+create, edit or remove one,
+or read a log file.

 Alternatively,
 it can be called with only one argument